GoHelpFund (HELP) Price Tops $0.0005 on Top Exchanges

-GoHelpFund (HELP) traded down 2.3% against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on August 12th.
-One GoHelpFund coin can currently be bought for approximately $0.0005 or 0.00000002 BTC on popular exchanges.
-GoHelpFund has a total market capitalization of $5,802.84 and approximately $6,597.00 worth of GoHelpFund was traded on exchanges in the last day.
-During the last seven days, GoHelpFund has traded up 3.3% against the US dollar.
+GoHelpFund (HELP) traded down 0.3% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on August 16th.
+One GoHelpFund coin can currently be purchased for about $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.
+GoHelpFund has a market cap of $5,826.88 and approximately $3,053.00 worth of GoHelpFund was traded on exchanges in the last 24 hours.
+During the last week, GoHelpFund has traded up 5.1% against the U.S. dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.